awsdocs/aws-doc-sdk-examples/javav2/example_code/pinpoint/Readme.md

-# Amazon Pinpoint Java code examples
+# Amazon Pinpoint code examples for the SDK for Java

-This README discusses how to run and test the Java (v2) code examples for Amazon Pinpoint.
+This README discusses how to run and test the AWS SDK for Java (v2) code examples for Amazon Pinpoint.

 Amazon Pinpoint is a flexible, scalable marketing communications service that connects you with customers over email, SMS, push notifications, or voice.